smartcontractresearchforum/docs/en/hiring_content_project_manager.md

-# SCRF Content Project Manager Job Description
+# SCRF Engagement Moderator Job Description

-The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) (SCRF) is hiring a part-time Content Project Manager to serve on the Engagement Team.
+The [Smart Contract Research Forum](https://www.smartcontractresearch.org/) (SCRF) is hiring a part-time Engagement Moderator to serve on the Engagement Team.
 This role will be responsible for driving engagement to and within the forum on select topic areas.

 ## SCRF Mission